Antriko/go-network/README.md

 ## Modeling
-I use [blockbench](https://www.blockbench.net/) to create my models which I then export as GLTF which RayLib uses.
+I use [blockbench](https://www.blockbench.net/) to create my models which I then export as GLTF which raylib supports.
 Animations within raylib-go are not supported however I have been able to make do with the limitations.

 ## Procedurally generated maps
 With the use of noise, I've been able to create unique islands that are able to be rendered into the game.